Privacy Policy

 II.
 General information on data processing

-1. Scope of processing of personal data.
+1. Scope of processing personal data.

-2. Legal basis for processing personal data
+2. Legal basis for the processing of personal data

-Insofar as we obtain the consent of the data subject for the processing of personal data, Article 6 (1) (a) of the EU General Data Protection Regulation (GDPR) serves as the legal basis.
+Insofar as we obtain the consent of the data subject for processing operations involving personal data, Article 6(1)(a) of the EU General Data Protection Regulation (GDPR) serves as the legal basis.

-Insofar as processing of personal data is necessary to fulfill a legal obligation to which our association is subject, Article 6 (1) (c) GDPR serves as the legal basis.
+Insofar as the processing of personal data is necessary for compliance with a legal obligation to which our association is subject, Article 6(1)(c) GDPR serves as the legal basis.

-In the event that vital interests of the data subject or another natural person require the processing of personal data, Article 6 Paragraph 1 lit. d GDPR serves as the legal basis.
+In the event that the processing of personal data is necessary to protect the vital interests of the data subject or of another natural person, Article 6(1)(d) GDPR serves as the legal basis.

-If the processing is necessary to safeguard a legitimate interest of our association or a third party and if the interests, fundamental rights and fundamental freedoms of the person concerned do not outweigh the first interest, Article 6 Paragraph 1 Letter f GDPR serves as the legal basis for the processing.
+If processing is necessary for the purposes of the legitimate interests pursued by our association or by a third party, and the interests or fundamental rights and freedoms of the data subject do not override those interests, then Article 6(1)(f) GDPR serves as the legal basis for the processing.

-3. Data Erasure and Storage Duration
+3. Data deletion and storage period

 III.
 Provision of the website and creation of log files